 - 1. Golf Equipment Department: Responsible for the manufacturing, processing, and sales of golf club heads, shafts, and golf equipment. - 2.
-Other Department: Responsible for the manufacturing and sales of bicycles and plumbing parts.
+Other Department: Responsible for the manufacturing and sales of bicycles and plumbing parts, as well as bicycle rental services.

 Management monitors the operating results of its business units separately for the purpose of making decision about resource allocation and performance assessment.